 "In the new year, I will live one day at a time.
 I will make each day one of preparation for better things ahead.
 I will not dwell on the past or the future, only on the present.
 I will bury every fear of the future, all thoughts of unkindness and bitterness, all my dislikes, my resentments, my sense of failure, my disappointments in others and in myself, my gloom and my despondency.
 I will leave all these things buried and go forward, in this new year, into a new life." -- Scott W., Attitude to Gratitude.

-Happy New Year, 2010, to all you loyal "and i quote blog" readers...
-After 2700+ posts, I'm pretty much retiring this blog.
-There may come a time that I may throw on a new quote, but the day-to-day thing ends with the decade past.
-Feel free to browse the Archives on here or to use the Search box.
-You may also join me in 2010 and beyond on Postcards from Hell's Kitchenblog and/or on myToddHellsKitchTwitter profile.
+After 2700+ posts, I pretty much retired this blog.
+I continue to throw on a new quote from time to time...
+Feel free to browse the Archives on here or to use the nifty Search box.
+You may also join me on Postcards from Hell's Kitchenblog and/or on myToddHellsKitchTwitter profile.